 Health Partners International of Canada (HPIC) is a Canadian charity that receives donated gifts from pharmaceutical companies.
 These donated supplies are valued at the amount the pharmaceutical companies charges their normal customer base.
 HPIC in turn offers medicines through their Physicians' Travel Pack Program and Community Health Program in which they request organizations, such as Visionledd, to assist with administrative costs.
-During the year, Visionledd paid nil (\$1,900 in 2022) to HPIC who then assemble the pharmaceuticals for shipping to assist in Visionledd's medical outreach program with Chreso Ministries targeted to the marginalized in Zambia, Africa and Somebody Cares Ministries targeted to the marginalized in Malawi, Africa.
-In 2023 the organization sent 6 skids of Selenium (1392 kilos) of product that had no commercial value (other pharmaceuticals were sent in 2022 with a fair market value of \$739,308).
-These amounts have been recorded as donations in kind revenue and the same amount included in Physician care packs expense during the year.
-Visionledd also paid for airfreight of the pharmaceuticals which totaled \$9,682 (\$9,464 in 2022).
-The expense of the total value of these pharmaceuticals (nil in 2023), the assembly cost and the airfreight has been shown in Visionledd's expenses under Physician care packs.
+During the year, Visionledd paid \$24,768 (\$nil 2023) to HPIC who then assemble the pharmaceuticals for shipping to assist in Visionledd's medical outreach program with Chreso Ministries targeted to the marginalized in Zambia, Africa and Somebody Cares Ministries targeted to the marginalized in Malawi, Africa.
+The value of these pharmaceuticals, determined by HPIC, is \$130,769 (\$nil in 2023).
+These amounts have been recorded as donations in kind revenue.
+Visionledd also paid for airfreight of the pharmaceuticals which totaled \$3,579 (\$9,681 in 2023).
+The expense of the total value of these pharmaceuticals, the assembly cost and the airfreight has been shown in Visionledd's expenses under Physician care packs.